antoniofull/thexpatmagazine.com/src/pages/blog/2018-05-07-expat-london-amsterdam-barcelona.md

 </p>

 <p style="text-align: left;">
-  Another plus is that it&#8217;s much easier to go home and visit my family, I can go by boat or plane.
+  Another plus is that it's much easier to go home and visit my family, I can go by boat or plane.
 But on the other side, if I think of the bureaucracy and the frustration that comes with it.
-So many things work with a continuous <em>mañana mañana</em> (tomorrow tomorrow), with the problem that mañana never comes&#8230; if you don&#8217;t follow it constantly and are not &#8220;pushy&#8221;, you will never have what you need.
+So many things work with a continuous <em>mañana mañana</em> (tomorrow tomorrow), with the problem that mañana never comes&#8230; if you don't follow it constantly and are not &#8220;pushy&#8221;, you will never have what you need.
 This happens also with the NIE for example &#8211; the security number you need for the registration in the country-, which you can get only with a document of your employer saying that you are here to work, and not just to enjoy the good weather.
 In general, you can spend from 2 up to 3 hours in a line in any office you have to go for papers or any other document (all very similar to Italy).
 </p>

 <p style="text-align: left;">